kimfalk/live-project/README.md

 ## Running the site

-There are two options as to how you run the site,
+There are two ways to run the site:
  * [use Docker container](#run-site-in-a-docker-container)
  * [run it in a local virtual environment](#run-site-in-a-virtualenv).

+I recommend the first option, as the docker container way is faster and requires less setup.

 ### Run site in a Docker container